YuAirLab/Alpha-XIC/README.md

 # Alpha-XIC

-Alpha-XIC is a deep neural network to score the coelution of peak groups which improve the identification of DIA data.
+Alpha-XIC is a deep neural network to score the coelution of peak groups which improves the identification of DIA data.

 ## Hardware